cgascoig/puppet-aci-vagrant/README.md

  - SSH into the vm: `vagrant ssh`
  - Finally run the puppet device framework to configure ACI as per the manifest: `puppet device --debug --trace --server localhost --deviceconfig ~/private/device.conf`

+# Requirements

+Tested with:
+ - Vagrant 1.7.4
+ - VirtualBox 5.0.10